The-Politico/django-slack-forms/docs/Configuring-Source-Data.md

 If your form has something to do with your Slack team, you can also take advantage of Slack's built-in external data sources.
 Rather than provide a URL as a `source` you can use one of the following strings: `users`, `channels`, `conversations`.
 To learn more about these dynamic sources you can check out the [official Slack docs](https://api.slack.com/dialogs#dynamic_select_elements).

-You can also use Slack's external data source if you care to by providing the value of `external` as your property's `source`.
+You can also use Slack's external data source system if you care to by providing the value of `external` as your property's `source`.
 Since one of this app's functions is meant to provide a better alternative to Slack's built in external source system  mention, I only bring it up to say that it's supported and point you to the [official docs](https://api.slack.com/dialogs#dynamic_select_elements) for more.